Blendify/blender-manual/blender_docs/manual/physics/rigid_body/world.rst

 Rigid Body Cache
 ================

+.. admonition:: Reference
+   :class: refbox

+   :Panel:     :menuselection:`Scene --> Rigid Body World --> Cache`

-The *Rigid Body Cache* panel specifies the frame range in which the simulation is active.
+The *Cache* sub-panel specifies the frame range in which the simulation is active.
 Can be used to bake the simulation.

 Start/End